imgproxy/imgproxy/README.md

 imgproxy also uses native Go's `net/http` routing for the best HTTP networking support.

+You can see benchmarking results and comparison with some well-known alternatives in our [benchmark report](./BENCHMARK.md).

 #### Security

 Massive processing of remote images is a potentially dangerous thing, security-wise.
 There are many attack vectors, so it is a good idea to consider attack prevention measures first.
 Here is how imgproxy can help: